Loading...

 This restricts the tool to direct invocation only, bypassing the internal code execution step.

-While the web fetch tool itself is ZDR-eligible, website publishers may retain any parameters passed to the URL if Claude fetches content from their site.
+Even when web fetch is used in a ZDR-eligible configuration, website publishers may retain any parameters passed to the URL if Claude fetches content from their site.

 Domain filtering